ology/python-chess-coverage/README.md

 # python-chess-coverage
 Expose the potential energy of chess ply

-Name: python-chess-coverage

-Abstract: Expose the potential energy of chess ply.

-Description: This library constructs a dictionary of chess piece threat and protection statuses, keyed by "rank and file" board positions.
+This library constructs a dictionary of chess piece threat and protection statuses, keyed by "rank and file" board positions.

 Usage: